Life on braided rivers

 The New Zealand threat classification system outlines what animals and plants are placed into these categories and why.
 Each section is updated every few years.
 The current edition is 2021.

 To place it in context Nationally Endangered means two stops to extinction.
 Nationally critical means next stop – extinction.

-Black-billed gulls, for example, are Nationally Critical – just one step from extinction.
+Black-fronted terns, for example, are Nationally Critical – just one step from extinction.
 They don’t receive the same attention as iconic species like kiwis, and yet they are far more likely to vanish forever unless measures are taken, and taken very soon, to reverse this trend.
 Declining is an early warning alarm, signalling something is wrong.

 Many birds and other species such as the white-fronted tern and black-billed gull are long-lived.
 While the total number of birds might appear to be reasonably high, if too few chicks reach adulthood to be recruited into the future breeding population, once older adults reach the end of their lifespan, the population can drop catastrophically.
-This appears to be the happening right now with several bird species.
+This appears to be the happening with several bird species.

 Wrybill The only bird in the world with a bill that's bent sideways

 Further information & references

 Specific research and references for individual species are found on their respective pages.
 Below is a general reference list.

 - 2021: Meredith; Important features of the “wet” part of braided rivers – important habitats of fishes, invertebrates and algae, Braided Rivers 2021 seminar paper

 - 2021 Mayence; Incorporating food web research into a braided river adaptive management project: overview of the next five years on the Waiau Toa/Clarence River Braided Rivers 2021 seminar paper